 Please see the links below for additional information:

-- A current physical exam form must be on file in the nurse’s office.
+Each student must submit a current physical exam/health appraisal as part of the registration process.
 A physical is considered current if it is within the 12 months prior to the month of the start of the sport season.
 For example, if Fall Sports start August 20, 2004, the physical must be on or after August 1, 2003.

 Students must also submit evidence of a current tetanus shot (within 10 years).